MichaelF79/memory-game/README.md

 - JS code must be formatted as functions!
 - Must use click or keypress events in JavaScript to trigger the events in the game.
 (No refreshing to start the game again!!)

+How to play:

+Click on individual cards to flip and reveal the mascot.
+If you are unable to find a matching pair a pop-up will tell you to try again and the cards will flip back down.
+Once you reveal the same mascot twice within the two attempts those cards will turn blank.
+When you match all the mascots the game is done.

+It's harder than it looks!

+Click on the 'Play Again?' button to refresh and randomise the cards on the board.